-CAWC International is proud to be supporting the Motor Neurone Association, www.mndassociation.org, registered in England, registered Charity no. 294354.
+CAWC International is proud to be supporting the MND Breathing Support project, which has the full backing of the Chiltern Branch of the Motor Neurone Disease Association.
+The MND Association (www.mndassociation.org) is a charity registered in England, charity no. 294354.

 Motor neurone disease (MND) describes a group of diseases that affect the nerves (motor neurones) in the brain and spinal cord that tell your muscles what to do.
 With MND, messages from the motor neurones gradually stop reaching the muscles.
 This leads the muscles to weaken, stiffen and waste.